 In 1980, Julius La Rosa earned a nomination for Best Supporting Actor Daytme Emmy for his performance in a recurring role on the soap opera Another World.
 He portrayed a happy-go-lucky waiter named Reynaldo.

 Julius La Rosa continues to record music and perform at clubs and cultural events.
 Now 81 years old, he has lived in Westchester County, New York for years.
 He and his wife raised a son, Christopher, and a daughter, Maria, there.
 Neither of the La Rosa offspring is a professional musician, although the son plays guitar.
 La Rosa once stated : "Being born and raised in Brooklyn, I was always walking on concrete.
 When I walked on grass, it was like I moved to the country, which is what I wanted to do.
 Now with all the building (in the area), I call it Times Square North."

 I checked La Rosa's official website and noticed that his schedule has not been updated since 2008.
 At that time, he was scheduled to perform at several Italian festivals.

 To watch a segment from A&E's Biography on Arthur Godfrey, click on the link below.

 To watch a video of Julius La Rosa singing "This is Heaven" on Aurthur Godfrey and Friends, click on the link below.

 EDITOR'S UPDATE (January 25.
 2017): Julius La Rosa died on May 12, 2016 at the age of 86.
-He passed away at his home in Crivitz, Wisconsin, where he had his wife, Rory, had been living since November 2015.
+He passed away at his home in Crivitz, Wisconsin, where he and his wife, Rory, had been living since November 2015.
 They relocated to Crivitz after residing in Irvington, New York for over 40 years.